svang-app/jwt/README.md

 ```

-## How to get key and secret by the client
+## How to get primary and secondary by the client

 The modules dir will be used as is by the mobile and web app